Travel to the "Big Land" Labrador and spend two extra days exploring "The Rock"

 The wilds of Gros Morne National Park, a UNESCO World Heritage Site await your exploration today.
 Learn about the unique geological wonder of the Tablelands during a guided tour.
 Experience a view of the park from the water on a boat trip of Bonne Bay, where stunning views are accented by informative commentary.
 Travel to the settlement of Cow Head for the night.
 After dinner, enjoy a performance by a local group.

-Stay: Shallow Bay Motel, Cow Head
+Stay: Cow Head

 Nights: 1